 - Be honest, not merely clever.
 It’s easy to play loud sounds and say you’re “commenting on noise pollution”, but irony is not necessarily commentary.
 A more articulate method is usually harder to perfect, and much more rewarding.

 - Consider your means.
 I want you to try new techniques, so keep your ideas simple enough to finish on time.

 - Stay in touch.
 I’m around, so find me before disaster strikes

 - If your piece is a sculpture or installation, see Dan Porvin in the editing room to get headphones, speakers, amplifiers, etc. He needs one week of advance notice.
 Please respect that.

 GREY – Normal Week RED – Something Is Due

 Jan 21 - Intro To Listening

 - “The Three Listening Modes”, from Audio-Vision by Michel Chion

 - Discuss everybody’s previous experience with sound and expectations of the class

-- Syllabus intro (expectations, grading, attendance, software requirements)
+- Syllabus intro (expectations, grading, attendance, email list, password for readings)

 - Introduce phenomenology and the representation of the eye v. the abstraction of the ear.
 What makes up the experience of sound?